List of bus stations in Singapore: Lorong 1 Geylang Bus Terminal

 The terminal was originally a fringe car park.
 In 1975, it was planned as a Park and Ride terminal.
 Under the Park and Ride scheme, drivers could park their cars and then ride the City Shuttle Service to the Central Business District.
 The services ran daily (except Sunday) during peak hours for 50 cents a ride.
 However, the Park and Ride Scheme did not prove to be very popular.
-Due to low ridership, the terminal was converted to a public bus terminal in 1988 and handed over to SBS Transit and Trans-Island Bus Services.
-In 1998, Crawford Street Bus Terminal was shutdown and its bus services were relocated to this terminal.
+Due to low ridership, the terminal was converted to a public bus terminal in 1988 and continued running under SMRT Buses (and later on Tower Transit from 3 October 2021).
+In 1998, Crawford Street Bus Terminal was shut down and its bus services were relocated to this terminal.

 In November 2015, it was reported that the terminal housed some of the last DAF buses which were still in use by SMRT Buses, which is now being replaced by newer buses.

+This bus terminal will be replaced by the future Kallang Bus Interchange.

 Marina Centre Bus Terminal

-Marina Centre Bus Terminal (location: 1°17′29″N 103°51′30″E) is a bus terminal located along Raffles Boulevard in Marina Centre, Singapore.
+Marina Centre Bus Terminal (location: 1°17′29″N 103°51′30″E) is a bus terminal located along Raffles Boulevard in Marina Centre.
 It was opened on 30 November 1986.
 It is near Promenade MRT station and directly under Benjamin Sheares Bridge.
 The bus terminal does not allow boarding or alighting.
 The final alighting stop for bus services bound for Marina Centre Bus Terminal is the bus stop outside Pan Pacific Hotel.
 The first boarding stop for buses leaving the terminal is the bus stop after the Singapore Flyer.

 In June 2015, the Marina Centre Bus Terminal Expansion opened together with a public coach park.
 There are 13 lots for SBS Transit and Tower Transit buses and 4 marked as 'Reserved.'
 As of June 2015, there are bus parking lots at the roadside of the terminal occupied by SMRT buses.